Madelene/100-days-of-code/log.md

 - Squashed a bug by adding a default value/empty list, so the code does not try to iterate over "None"
 - Made a gauge I built active and distributed it to clients who have that datasource/dataset!
 - Getting more comfortable testing in the python shell
+- I plan on going to a React Mobile Chat App Meetup tonight!

 **Thoughts:**
 - I do like python!
 I just wish I knew it better.
 Little by little!